COVID-19 information and updates

 Dear Highmark Caring Place Families,

-At the Highmark Caring Place, the health and well-being of the families we serve, our volunteers, our staff, and the community is our highest priority.
-As parts of our community start to open up, we at the Caring Place are monitoring the situation closely and are continuing to follow all recommended guidelines, especially those regarding large group gatherings.
+As the pandemic continues, the health and well-being of the families we serve, our volunteers, our staff, and the community continues to be our highest priority.
+We continue to follow all recommended guidelines, especially those regarding large group gatherings.
 Based on these guidelines, we are continuing with the suspension of in-person peer support groups and other Caring Place in-person programming until further notice.
-We are currently working to develop virtual online programming to provide support to grieving children and families until we are able to once again be together in person safely.
-We will provide more information about those new programs as they are developed.

 We are committed to supporting you during this time of uncertainty and anxiety.
 Caring Place staff members are available by phone during normal business hours at all four of our sites should you have concerns for yourself or your children that you would like to discuss.
 We have compiled below a list of resources that might be helpful to you and your family.
 You can also find Highmark Caring Place information on our Facebook, Instagram, or Twitter pages.

 Caring Place Virtual brings the support group experience online.
 Learn more about Highmark Caring Place Virtual!

 - The Highmark Caring Place: Finding New Ways to Care during COVID-19, an interview with Terese Vorsheck

 - Responding to Change and Loss, National Alliance for Grieving Children